kavishkabartlett-rgb/Technical-Portfolio/README.md

 ALl code is extensively commented to ensure readability and optimal clarity.

 ## Project Summary
+*Projects are listed by decreasing order of complexity*

 - <big>**16-Bit CPU Circuit**</big> Built a fully functional 16-bit CPU with only basic logic structures (logic gates, mux, splitters) capable of executing MIPS Assembly programs
 - <big>**MIPS Assembly Language Programming: Recursion, Computations, and Dynamic Structures:**</big> Wrote 3 programs in MIPS Assembly implementing recursion, iterative, and memory management problem-solving techniques.
 Each program be run on the 16-bit CPU I built